 When the power spectrum is shown as an image it reveals different colors for different noise types as shown below:

-White noise is noise which has a flat spectral density.
+White noise is noise that has a flat spectral density.

 The graph above shows that the white noise covers a broad range of frequencies yet these are emitted at a constant power spectral density (the power spectral density does not change as it does with other colors of noise).